-Philosophy, Politics, and Economics unites three disciplines that are foundational to public life and policy.
-Nowadays, anyone hoping to understand or advance in politics has to be proficient in economics, and an understanding of the philosophical underpinnings of the various political views that jostle on the public stage has long been recognized as hugely important.
+Philosophy, Politics and Economics unites three disciplines that are foundational to public life and policy.
+Nowadays, anyone hoping to understand or advance in politics has to be proficient in economics, and an understanding of the philosophical underpinnings of the various political views that jostle on the public stage has long been recognised as hugely important.

-This degree provides the opportunity to master the overlap of these three disciplines and also to come to grips with some of their specialisms.
+This degree provides the opportunity to master the overlap of these three disciplines, to come to grips with some of their specialisms, to attain a very thorough grounding in mathematical economics, and to develop skills in identifying and evaluating the principles and values that underlie debates.
 The combination is highly sought after by employers, who appreciate the breadth of knowledge and variety of skills that it provides.

 Department Key Facts

 94 Year One undergraduates in 2018

 Ranked 7th for Philosophy in the Guardian University Guide 2017

 92% are employed or in further study within six months of graduating (Destination of Leavers from Higher Education 2016/17)

 95% of our students find their programme 'intellectually stimulating’ (National Student Survey 2016) and 100% of students said staff are good at explaining things (National Student Survey 2016)

 You will be taught by internationally recognised philosophers, economists, and political theorists with research expertise that spans right across the three disciplines, and you will delve into some of the deepest and most difficult questions known to humanity, reading some of the literature foundational for western culture and society.